jneaimi/m-yallow-frontend-new/docs/authentication/clerk-implementation.md

 This middleware configuration:

 1. Defines public routes that don't require authentication
-2. Specifies routes to be ignored by the middleware completely
-3. Uses `clerkMiddleware` with a callback function that:
+2. Uses `clerkMiddleware` with a callback function that:
    - Checks if the current route matches any public route pattern
    - If not, protects the route using `auth.protect()`
-4. Configures the matcher to apply middleware to all relevant routes
+3. Configures the matcher to apply middleware to all relevant routes

 With this setup, routes like the homepage, sign-in, and sign-up pages are publicly accessible, while all other routes require authentication.